 The United Nations’ Sustainable Development Goals (SDGs, also known as the Global Goals) are not just for the environmental or social impact sector.
 In fact, they are designed for everyone as they can serve as inspiration for every person, company and NGO that seeks to do their part to transform our world.
 The SDGs apply to government and the private sector, cities and rural areas, and while they may at first seem tailored for emerging economies and the developing world, the SDGs are also relevant to the world’s more industrialized and wealthier societies.

 “The SDGs are not just about India, Africa or Latin America,” quipped Kim Polman, founder of United Kingdom-based Reboot the Future.

 During the Idea Forum at last week’s Dreamforce in San Francisco, Polman was among several leaders who offered attendees ideas on how to take action, measure their work against the SDGs and motivate the next generation to become involved.

-For Polman, embracing the SDGs starts by embracing a timeless principle, one that transcends many cultures and religions.
+For Polman, working within the SDGs framework starts by embracing a timeless principle, one that transcends many cultures and religions.

 “We can do that by promoting the Golden Rule,” Polman said during an interview last week with TriplePundit.
 “The Golden Rule empowers us to take actions though a modernized action of treating others how you wish to be treated, and to remember to reflect on the effects that our actions have on people and the planet.”